sayan10rakshit/business_data_management_repo/README.md

 ## Final Words

-- The entire findings were discussed with owner of the firm
+- The findings were discussed with the owner
+- Recommendations were acknowledged and the owner was happy with the insights provided
-- An interview was set with a working professional for the evaluation of my project
+- An interview was set up with a working professional in this field to evaluate the analysis

 [^1]: [BSMS2001P Course Page](https://study.iitm.ac.in/ds/course_pages/BSMS2001P.html)
 [^2]: [IIT Madras](https://study.iitm.ac.in/ds/index.html)